The Bible may be the truth, but it is not the whole truth and nothing but the truth.

 Meaning

-In the quote “The Bible may be the truth, but it is not the whole truth and nothing but the truth.,” the emphasis is on wisdom.
-It highlights the thought that reflection reveals deeper truths while implying that mistakes teach valuable lessons.
+“The Bible may be the truth, but it is not the whole truth and nothing but the truth.” presents a viewpoint centered on wisdom.
+It implies that reflection reveals deeper truths and encourages us to remember that mistakes teach valuable lessons.

 Theme